The History of the New Testament Scriptures.

 In Defense of Erasmus by Dr. John Cereghin

 The Protestants were also guilty of burning innocent people at the stake, but they persecuted opponents on a much smaller scale than the Roman Catholic Church.
-John Calvin became the Church-State leader in Geneva (present day Geneva, Switzerland) in 1536, and the citizens were forced to accept his theology under the threat of death.
-Jacques Gruet, a known opponent of Calvin, was arrested, tortured for a month and beheaded on July 26, 1547 for placing a letter in Calvin's pulpit calling him a hypocrite.
+John Calvin became the Church-State leader in Geneva (present-day Geneva, Switzerland) in 1536, and the citizens were forced to accept his theology under the threat of death.
+Jacques Gruet, a known opponent of Calvin, was arrested, tortured for a month and beheaded on July 26, 1547, for placing a letter calling him a hypocrite in Calvin's pulpit.
 Gruet's book was later found and burned along with his house.
 Michael Servetus, a Spaniard, was Calvin's longtime friend in their earlier resistance against the Roman Catholic Church.
 Servetus, while living in Vienne (historic city in southeastern France), angered Calvin by returning a copy of Calvin's writings, Institutes, with critical comments in the margins.
 Servetus was arrested by the Roman Catholic authorities on April 4 but escaped on April 7, 1553.
-He traveled to Geneva where he attended Calvin's Sunday preaching service on August 13.
+He traveled to Geneva, where he attended Calvin's Sunday preaching service on August 13.
 Calvin promptly had Servetus arrested and charged with heresy for his disagreement with Calvin's theology.
 Servetus was burned at the stake on October 27, 1553.
 Calvin wrote much in following years in an attempt to justify his burning of Servetus.

 In 1550 Robert Stephanus produced the next great edition of the Textus Receptus.
-In his fourth edition of 1551 he added the verse numbers which are still used in all modern editions.
-This refutes the Calvinists' claim that their Geneva Bible first published in 1560 was the first with verse numbers.
+In his fourth edition of 1551, he added the verse numbers which are still used in all modern editions.
+This refutes the Calvinists' claim that their Geneva Bible, first published in 1560, was the first with verse numbers.
 Stephanus followed the wording in Erasmus' later editions of the Textus Receptus closely.
-Stephanus' fourth and fifth editions have now come to be named the Textus Receptus.
+Stephanus' fourth and fifth editions are named the Textus Receptus.

 Martin Luther, the initiator of the Reformation movement, translated his German version of the Bible from the Textus Receptus and other Byzantine Greek manuscripts.
 Although he was a Catholic, he did not use the Catholic Vulgate.

 The Geneva Bible and the doctrines of John Calvin spread across Europe as church leaders used the marginal notes for the basis of their lectures and preaching.
-King James I (1566-1625) was opposed to Calvinistic Presbyterianism and some claim he was infuriated by the Geneva Bible because the marginal notes allowed disobedience to the King.
-This claim can be largely dismissed because Calvin ruled as King of Geneva and allowed absolutely no disobedience.
-King James was requested by Dr. John Reynolds of the Puritans in the famous Hampton Court Conference to authorize the printing of a new Bible without the marginal notes.
+King James I (1566-1625) was opposed to Calvinistic Presbyterianism, and some claim he was infuriated by the Geneva Bible, because the marginal notes allowed disobedience to the King.
+This claim can be largely dismissed, because Calvin ruled as King of Geneva and allowed absolutely no disobedience.
+In the famous Hampton Court Conference, Dr. John Reynolds, a Puritan, requested that King James authorize the printing of a new Bible without the marginal notes.
 King James agreed.
 He authorized work to begin on the new Bible in 1604 with a team of fifty-four theologians and scholars, and it was printed in 1611.
 The Bible was to be a new translation from the Greek.
 The King James Version of the Bible was prepared from the Textus Receptus as well as many of the other 5,000 Greek manuscripts.
 It is known as the 1611 Authorized King James Version and held by many as the only "Inspired Word of God."

 Egyptian New Testament Manuscripts

-Codex Sinaiticus (Sin.) was discovered in the Monastery of St. Catherine Library at the foot of Mt.
+Codex Sinaiticus (Sin.) was discovered in the library at the Monastery of St. Catherine at the foot of Mt.
 Sinai in 1859 by German theologian and Biblical scholar Count Konstantin von Tischendorf (1815-1874).
-Some of the Old Testament is missing but the whole 4th-century New Testament is preserved, with the Letter of Barnabas and most of the Shepherd of Hermas at the end.
+Some of the Old Testament is missing; however, the whole 4th-century New Testament is preserved, with the Letter of Barnabas and most of the Shepherd of Hermas at the end.
 It was taken to St. Petersburg (Leningrad, Russia) and in 1933 sold by the Soviet regime to the British Museum Library in London for only 100,000 British Pounds Sterling.
 It is a partial manuscript believed to be dated about 350 A.D. as shown in the table below.
 Later revisions representing attempts to alter the text to a different standard probably were made about the 6th or 7th century at Caesarea.

-Codex Vaticanus (B) was discovered in the Vatican Library where it remains and is believed to have been there since before 1475 A.D.
+Codex Vaticanus (B) was discovered in the Vatican Library, where it remains and is believed to have been since before 1475 A.D.
 It is a partial manuscript believed to be dated about 300 A.D. as shown in the table below.
-The New Testament is missing Hebrews from Chapter 9, verse 14, Philemon and Revelation.
+The New Testament is missing Hebrews from Chapter 9, verse 14, Philemon, and Revelation.
 The text type is mostly of the Alexandrian group.

 Codex Alexandrinus (A) was discovered in the patriarchal library at Alexandria in the seventeenth century and taken to the British Museum Library in London as well.
-It contains most of the New Testament but with lacunae (gaps) in Matthew, John and II Corinthians, plus the inclusion of the extracanonical I and II Clement.
+It contains most of the New Testament but with lacunae (gaps) in Matthew, John and II Corinthians, and also contains the extracanonical books of I and II Clement.
 In the Gospels the text is of the Byzantine type, but in the rest of the New Testament it is Alexandrian.
 It is believed to be dated about 450 A.D. as shown in the table below.

-Beatty Papyri (P) became available in the period between 1930 and 1960 from two wealthy book collectors, Chester Beatty and Martin Bodmer.
+Beatty Papyri (P) were made available in the period between 1930 and 1960 from two wealthy book collectors, Chester Beatty and Martin Bodmer.
 These fragments of papyri were mainly found preserved in the dry sands of Egypt.
 They are all Alexandrian text type.
-The various papyri fragments are now located in Dublin, Ireland; Ann Arbor, Michigan; Cologny, Switzerland; Vatican, Rome and Vienna, Austria.
-These fragments are partial manuscript with the Gospel of John 18:31-33 and 18:37-38 (manuscript P52) being the oldest dating to about 130-140 A.D.
+The various papyri fragments are now located in Dublin, Ireland; Ann Arbor, Michigan; Cologny, Switzerland; Vatican, Rome; and Vienna, Austria.
+These fragments are partial manuscripts with the Gospel of John 18:31-33 and 18:37-38 (manuscript P52) being the oldest, dating to about 130-140 A.D.
 P52 is now in the John Rylands Library in Manchester, England.
 The others are believed to be dated about 200 to 250 A.D. as shown in the table below.

 Matthew P45 B Sin.